Preventing Frozen Pipes (and What To Do If They Freeze)

 Body

-Frozen pipes are one of the most distressing problems a homeowner can encounter, especially during the frigid winter months.
-Here’s how to prevent pipes from freezing and how to thaw frozen pipes.
+Let’s break the ice!
+Frozen pipes are among the most distressing problems a homeowner can encounter, especially during the frigid winter months.
+Here are tips on how to prevent pipes from freezing and how to thaw frozen pipes.

 Freezing can create leaks as the frozen water expands and cracks the copper tubing.
 When this happens, not only will you have little to no water supply, but when the pipes do thaw out, you can have some severe leaks to repair—or worse.